dkpro-migration/howto/README.md

 ## Do not use the "Export to Github" button

-What the "Exort to GitHub" button does:
+What the "Export to GitHub" button does:

 * Creates a new repository under your personal GitHub account with the name of the Google Code project
 * Migrate the complete contents of the SVN repository to that new git repo